AristoRap/aristorap/README.md

 ## Hey there!
 I'm Aris 👋
 :raising_hand: I am an aspiring full stack developer with a background in applied economics and business.

-:round_pushpin: Currently based and working at a large health-tech company in Amsterdam.
+:round_pushpin: Currently based in Amsterdam and working at a large health-tech company as a business and reporting analyst.

 :computer: I enjoy spending my time on personal projects and learning more about Rails and JavaScript.